thomd/salesforce-cli-tools/README.md

 ### Deploy Files from Git Index to Org

 Only deploying the files you are working on is way faster that always deploying the full project.

-File changes are detected automatically and deployed on change for ease of development.
+File changes are detected automatically and deployed on change in watch-mode for ease of development.

     sf-deploy

-There are some pitfalls though, supposed you create a new class which will then be deployed automatically and then remove the class, then this class will not be deleted on the org.